jolson490/FantasyFootball/README.md

 * with your own AWS account,
 * or on your own machine (e.g. to make code changes).

-## Developer - cloud (to run this application with your own AWS account):
+## Developer - cloud, without CI/CD (to run this application with your own AWS account):

+(Note that this section doesn't involve CI/CD - this section describes how to manually get a static/uploaded copy of the application running in Elastic Beanstalk, without CodePipeline.)

 Do a git clone of this repository:
 * git clone https://github.com/ILMServices/FantasyFootball